 On iOS, if an application has been uninstalled and then reinstalled, a new device profile will be generated.
 Then the previous device profile we return bounces.

-The OS documentation explain that a bounce received means uninstall at 95%.
-The remaining 5% are not documented.
+The OS documentation explains that a bounce received means the app was uninstalled at 95%.
+Unfortunately, the remaining 5% are not documented.

 In order to cover the remaining 5% and make sure we have the best reach, at each bounce received, we will increment the 'bounce' field of the device profile.

-Once its value reaches 3, we will assume that the application has been uninstalled and we will take the device out of the segmentation for the Push notification delivery.
+Once the value reaches 3, we assume that the application has been uninstalled.
+We will take the device out of the segmentation for the Push notification delivery.
 Of course, if a new session is detected on the device, we will reset the bounce counter and the device will be back in the segmentation.